 What I didn’t realize was this..

-Why you shouldn’t use local Malaysian brokers to trade internationally.
+Why you shouldn’t use local Malaysian banks to trade internationally.

 This is the supposed dividend I was to receive from my Vanguard ETF.
 USD20.
 After deducting all the fees – I’m left with 52 cents.
 Thank you local brokerage.